Student/Tier 4 working

-To help managers and Student / Tier 4 Visa students work in accordance with the terms of their visa, the University has an online Student / Tier 4 Booking System in place.
+To help managers and Student/Tier 4 visa students work in accordance with the terms of their visa, we have an online Student/Tier 4 booking system in place.

 Restrictions apply to all working and voluntary working commitments.

 The restriction on hours is an absolute maximum on the amount of work that can be done, which cannot be exceeded.

 The restriction on hours is on the visa holder and applies to all roles.
 For example, if the student is restricted to 20 hours and has two positions of Casual Invigilator and Casual Demonstrator, they could do up to 20 hours across both roles, but not 20 hours in each role.

 Vacation time will depend on whether the student is undergraduate, postgraduate taught or postgraduate research.

 Vacation time is the non-semester periods of the University calendar.

 Until the end of Semester 2, vacation time is the same as it is for undergraduates.

 Vacation time is five weeks over the course of a year, from September to August (plus Bank Holidays and University closure days).
 Vacation must be agreed with the supervisor.

 Students can work full-time during vacation time that has been agreed with their supervisor and authorised using the authorised absence form available on SAMIS online.
 The student must submit a request under the ‘vacation’ category.